 Solar Pool heating: $5.00 per estimated therm displaced

-It depends on where you live and what type of panels you're installing.
+It depends on your location and the kind of panels you plan to use.
 With the winter months in California being very mild, you have a wide time window to install your panels, though they won't reach peak performance until summer arrives.